CurtesMalteser/react-nd/employee-polls-app/README.md

 When the user is logged in, the details of the poll are shown.
 If the user is logged out, he/she is asked to log in before before being able to access the poll.

 The application asks the user to sign in and shows a 404 page if that poll does not exist.
 (In other words, if a user creates a poll and then the same or another user tries to access that poll by its url, the user should be asked to sign in and then be shown a 404 page.
 Please keep in mind that new polls will not be accessible at their url because of the way the backend is set up in this application.)

+## General Error

+If the user inserts a wrong URL, the application shows a error page which allows return to home.

 ## Thanks and Credits:
 Thank you to React, React Bootstrap, Redux, and React Router for making this project possible.